serversideup/spin/docs/content/docs/9.command-reference/build.md

 ```
 ::
 ## Official Documentation & Additional Options
-This command is a shortcut for [`docker-compose build`](https://docs.docker.com/compose/reference/build/) and can accept additional options that you pass to it.
+This command is a shortcut for [`docker compose build`](https://docs.docker.com/compose/reference/build/) and can accept additional options that you pass to it.